Hemolymph: Comparisons to vertebrates

 This open system might appear to be inefficient compared to the closed circulatory systems of the vertebrates, but the two systems have very different demands placed on them.
 In vertebrates, the circulatory system is responsible for transporting oxygen to all the tissues and removing carbon dioxide from them.
 It is this requirement that establishes the level of performance demanded of the system.
-The efficiency of the vertebrate system is far greater than is needed for transporting nutrients, hormones, and so on, whereas in insects, exchange of oxygen and carbon dioxide occurs in the tracheal system.
+The efficiency of the vertebrate system is far greater than is needed for transporting nutrients, hormones, and so on; whereas in insects, exchange of oxygen and carbon dioxide occurs in the tracheal system.
 Hemolymph plays no part in the process in most insects.
 Only in a few insects living in low-oxygen environments are there hemoglobin-like molecules that bind oxygen and transport it to the tissues.
 Therefore, the demands placed upon the system are much lower.
 Some arthropods and most molluscs possess the copper-containing hemocyanin, however, for oxygen transport.

 Specialist uses

-In some species, hemolymph has other uses than just being a blood analogue.
+In some species, hemolymph has other uses than transporting nutrients.
 As the insect or arachnid grows, the hemolymph works something like a hydraulic system, enabling the insect or arachnid to expand segments before they are sclerotized.
 It can also be used hydraulically as a means of assisting movement, such as in arachnid locomotion.
 Some species of insect or arachnid are able to autohaemorrhage when they are attacked by predators.
 Queens of the ant genus Leptanilla are fed with hemolymph produced by the larvae.
 On the other hand, Pemphigus spyrothecae utilize hemolymph as an adhesive, allowing the species to stick to predators and subsequently attack the predator; it was found that with larger predators, more aphids were stuck after the predator was defeated.